gvidon/reacto/README.md

 Reacto is a set of CLI commands to maintain react.js apps and components based on [specific structure](#component-structure) we use in ottofeller.com.
-It is mostly a wrapper around https://github.com/audreyr/cookiecutter with some additional features like adding additional parts (like actions or routes) into existing component.
+It is mostly a wrapper around https://github.com/audreyr/cookiecutter with some additional features like adding extra parts (like actions or routes) into existing component.

 The main reason why it is not an npm, but pypi package is that there is no cookiecutter port for node.js with non-CLI API.